andregregory45/active-directory/README.md

 <img src="https://cdn.worldvectorlogo.com/logos/active-directory-1.svg" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Active Directory Deployment and Administration in Azure</h1>
+<h1>Active Directory Deployment and Identity Management in Azure</h1>

-This project demonstrates the implementation and administration of an Active Directory environment within Azure virtual machines.
+This project demonstrates the implementation and administration of an Active Directory environment, as well as user account management within Azure virtual machines.

 <h2>Environments, Technologies, and Languages Used</h2>